Skip to content

 Custom relationships are the reusable relationships defined in the meta model.
 They define relationships between a business model object and another business model object, a business model object and an imported model object, or an imported model object and another imported model object.
 For example, the custom relationship "Is Defined By" defines a relationship between an imported model object and a term.

-When used in the WHERE clause, the filters with the custom relationship can be used with the =, !=, =ANY, !=ANY, !=ALL, !=ALL, =WHERE, !=WHERE, EXISTS and NOT EXISTS operators.
+When used in the WHERE clause, the filters with the custom relationship can be used with the =, !=, =ANY, !=ANY, =WHERE, !=WHERE, EXISTS and NOT EXISTS operators.

 Data Profiling Attributes